Which Language Is Richest In Words?

 Have you heard language experts say that English has more words than other languages?
 The claim is made but it’s practically impossible to verify.

-According to the Global Language Monitor, English tops a whopping 1 million distinct words.
-This vast vocabulary is partly due to English’s history of borrowing words from other languages, including Latin, French, and German.
-The Oxford English Dictionary, one of the most comprehensive dictionaries, includes nearly 200,000 words.
+According to an article from Merriam Webster , English tops a whopping 1 million distinct words, but that those estimates could be off by as much 250,000 words depending on how you include or exclude certain words like chemicals or scientific terms .
+This vast vocabulary and fluctuation is partly due to English’s history of borrowing words from other languages, including Latin, French, and German.
+The Oxford English Dictionary, one of the most comprehensive dictionaries, includes nearly 600,000 words.

 When counting a language’s words do we count compounds?
 Is “every day” one word or two?
 Are the names of new chemical compounds words?
 Answering the question, “What is the richest language?” becomes more and more complicated.